rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 ## What's in it

-Three sections. **Application** turns automatic update checks on or off.
-**Virtual Machine** sets how many CPUs and how much memory the VM gets.
+The dialog has three sections. **Application** turns automatic update checks on or off. **Virtual Machine** sets how many CPUs and how much memory the VM gets.
 **Kubernetes** enables the cluster and picks its version.

 That's a short list next to Rancher Desktop 1.x.
 More settings will be